Human-Wildlife Conflict Prevention

 Hunting / Trapping / Poisoning:

-The Alberta and Saskatchewan governments use toxic poisons, Strychnine and Compound 1080 to kill wildlife when they come in conflict with humans.
-They are the last two provinces in Canada using these draconian substances.
+The Alberta government uses lethal poison, Compound 1080, to kill wildlife when they come in conflict with humans.
+Alberta is the last province in Canada using this draconian substance.
 With your help, we will fight to stop these governments from using these poisons.

-In addition, the federal Pest Management Regulatory Agency reviews restricted products like Strychnine and Compound 1080.
+In addition, the federal Pest Management Regulatory Agency reviews restricted products like Compound 1080.
 The agency fails to consider the cruel nature of the poison, the matter of secondary poisoning and the broader and long term impacts of the poison on the environment.
-We intend to engage the Agency regarding the obvious inadequacies of the review and approval process.
-Click here to read our 2010 letter to supporters.
+We continue to engage the Agency regarding the obvious inadequacies of the review and approval process.

 Animal Alliance continues to work with municipalities across Canada in an effort to end hunting and trapping as a solution to human-wildlife conflict issues.
 If there is a conflict in your area, please contact us today.